 Heteropoda, heteropods, sea elephantsRoger R. Seapy

 The heteropods are a group of pelagic snails (Class Gastropoda) that are found in moderate to low abundances, primarily in tropical to subtropical latitudes.
 Among the gastropods, they have three striking adaptations to the open ocean environment.
 The bodies and shells are largely transparent; only the buccal mass, eyes and viscera are opaque.
-The transparent body allows one to view internal structures, such as the eyes, statocysts and central nervous system.
+The transparent body allows one to view internal structures in the head region, such as the eyes, statocysts and central nervous system.

 The foot, which in bottom-dwelling snails is the sole-like structure used for crawling along the bottom, primarily forms a laterally-compressed swimming fin.
 The animal swims "upside-down" with the fin directed upward.
 The eyes are large and image-forming.
 They are active predators that visually locate their prey and capture them by protruding their radula (having elongate, sickle-shaped teeth) from the mouth at the tip of the proboscis.
 The presence øf a mobile, trunk-like proboscis is responsible for their common name, "sea elephants."